Panmax/gemini-cli-book/en/part2-core-features/chapter05-powerful-built-in-tools.md

     ```bash
     gemini --prompt "Write a concise git commit message for the latest changes" --output-format json
     ```
-2.  **Via standard input (stdin):** This allows you to pipe content from other commands directly into Gemini CLI.
+2.  **Via standard input (stdin):** This allows you to pipe content from other commands, like `cat`, directly into Gemini CLI to be used as context.
     ```bash
-    git diff --cached | gemini -p "Write a conventional commit message for these changes"
+    cat src/utils.js | gemini -p "Please generate JSDoc-style documentation for this JavaScript code."
     ```

 ### Getting Structured Output